lackatacker/blockchain/README.md

 #blockchain

-this one is ignoring stupid gcc flags, betty shitty style and doc and file structures.
+this one is ignoring stupid gcc flags, betty shitty style, doc and file structures.
 Still making it through main tests.